PawseySC/singularity-containers/_episodes/01-containers-intro.md

 * **Shifter/Sarus**: a Docker-compatible container engine, suitable for HPC.
 Can run containers, cannot build them.

+* **Charliecloud**: a Docker-compatible tool for lightweight, user-defined software stacks for high-performance computing.

 * **Podman**: a root-less alternative to Docker.
 Misses on some features for HPC.